Tetehuitl/prayerbook/README.md

 The content of the document is included in prayerbook.tex from the files in the tex/chapters directory using the `\input{}` function.
 Most the the work on the actual content is done in the chapter files.

+### make-pdf script

+The `make-pdf` script that live in the root directory will run `lualatex` on the appropriate files in the `tex` directory 3x to make sure the TOC and anything else that requires multiple passes are done.
+The script then runs `lualaex` once to make the booklet layout from the pdf output from the first three rounds.

 ### CONFIG

 TODO